Wake Forest vs. Louisville NCAA Football Odds, Plays and Insights | October 2, 2021

 Louisville Stats and Trends

-- So far this season Louisville has two wins against the spread.
+- Thus far this season Louisville has two wins against the spread.

-- The Cardinals have been underdogs by 6.5 points or more once this season and covered the spread.
+- This year, the Cardinals won ATS in their only game as an underdog of 6.5 points or more.

-- Louisville's games this season have gone over the total in one out of three opportunities (33.3%).
+- Louisville's games this year have hit the over on one of three set point totals (33.3%).

-- When Louisville picks up over 357.8 yards, the team is 2-1 against the spread and 3-0 overall.
+- Louisville is 2-1 against the spread and 3-0 overall when the team amasses over 357.8 yards.

-- The Cardinals have four giveaways this season, while the Demon Deacons have 11 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.